 Lauren Child’s 7 tips for raising a creative child

 Lauren Child is best known as the author and illustrator of the much-loved Charlie and Lola and Clarice Bean picture books and author of the best-selling Ruby Redfort series.
-She’s also the 2017 Waterstone’s Children’s Laureate, and is using her role to encourage a new generation of budding readers and writers.
+She’s also a former Waterstone’s Children’s Laureate, and used her role to encourage a new generation of budding readers and writers.

 ‘We learn through our creativity; that’s how we explore our own minds and ourselves,’ says Lauren.
 ‘I want to encourage children to look around themselves and try creating something.’